NLnetLabs/domain/README.md

 ## Applications

-We are maintaining several applications that are built on top op domain,
+We are maintaining several applications that are built on top of domain,
 including:

 * [nameshed](https://github.com/NLnetLabs/nameshed) – a primary nameserver /